Table of Contents (click to expand)

 Although there were techniques people used in ancient times to provide themselves with cold water, it was certainly not as easy as opening a door at home and taking a bottle of ice-cold water.
 Even if they could get cold water to drink, they certainly had nothing to keep their food fresh for days or even weeks.

 Fortunately, we have a little thing that does all these things for us – a fridge!

 In this article we will take a look at the science of a refrigerator, in particular the different parts of a refrigerator and how they actually work together to preserve our food for longer periods of time.

 The principle of refrigeration and cooling is very simple: it involves removing heat from one region and depositing it in another.
-When you pass a low-temperature liquid close to objects that you want to cool, heat from those objects is transferred to the liquid, which evaporates and takes away the heat in the process.
+When you pass a low-temperature liquid close to objects that you want to cool, heat from those objects is transferred to the liquid, which evaporates (and converts to gas) and takes away the heat in the process.
 This process involves a mechanism with refrigerant gas, heat exchanger coils, and a compressor.

 You may already know that gases heat up when you compress them and cool down when they are allowed to expand.
 That’s why a bicycle pump feels warm when you use it to pump air into a tire, while sprayed perfume feels cold.

 The tendency of gases to get hot when they are compressed and cold when they expand, along with the help of some refined devices, helps a refrigerator cool the stuff stored in it.

 A refrigerator consists of several key components that play a crucial role in the cooling process: